dotansimha/graphql-code-generator/docs/templates/react-apollo-typescript.md

 ---
 id: react-apollo-typescript
-title: React/Apollo/Typescript Template
+title: React / Apollo / Typescript Template
 ---

 This template generates React Apollo components and HOC with TypeScript typings.
-This template is extended version of TypeScript template, so the configuration is same with `graphql-codegen-typescript-template`.

-- Example Input
+It extends the basic TypeScript template [`graphql-codegen-typescript-template`](typescript-typings) and thus shares a similar configuration.

+## Installation

+Install using `npm` (or `yarn`):

+    $ npm install graphql-codegen-typescript-react-apollo-template

+## Usage

+For the given input:

 ```graphql
 query Test {